 5. Plantar fascia and calf stretch

 Stand with the balls of your feet on the edge of a step.
 Slowly let your heels down over the edge of the step and relax your calf muscles.
 You will feel a stretch throughout your calf and plantar fascia.
-Hold 20 to 30 seconds, then engage your calf muscles to return to the start position.
+Hold 20 to 30 seconds, then engage your calf muscles to lift your heels and return to the start position.
 Repeat 2 to 4 times.

 6. Towel scrunches

 Sit in a chair with a towel spread out on the floor under your feet.
 Use your toes to pull the towel toward you and then to push the towel away.
 This will help strengthen the intrinsic muscles of the feet, which will eventually take some of the burden and stress off of the plantar fascia.